RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: RSTeller Dataset

 \subsection{Dataset Overview}

-RSTeller dataset comprises approximately 1.2 million remote-sensing image patches, each accompanied by multiple captions, ranging from 2 to 5, resulting in roughly 2.5 million image-text pairs.
+RSTeller dataset comprises approximately 1.3 million remote-sensing image patches, each accompanied by two captions, resulting in roughly 2.6 million image-text pairs.
 The images are sourced from the National Agriculture Imagery Program (NAIP) on the GEE platform, with a ground sample distance (GSD) of 0.6 meters.
 Geographically, the dataset focuses on the United States, with images acquired via aircraft.
-Detailed attributes of the dataset are presented in Table \ref{tab:dataset_attributes}.
+Detailed attributes of the dataset are presented in Table \cref{tab:dataset_attributes}.

-The distribution of captions within the dataset is illustrated in \cref{fig: caption_distribution}.
-As shown in \cref{fig: caption_distribution}(a), Task 2 captions slightly outnumber Task 1 captions, while Task 3 captions constitute more than half of the entire dataset.
-The prevalence of Task 3 captions is due to the multiple revisions of the raw captions. \cref{fig: caption_distribution}(b) indicates that while most image patches (88.44\%) have two caption variations (one raw caption and one revision), some images have up to five variations, enhancing the dataset's diversity in linguistic variations.
+\cref{fig: caption_distribution} illustrates the distribution of captions across tasks in the RSTeller dataset.
+Task 1 captions (area elements) are slightly fewer than Task 2 captions (non-area elements).
+Task 3 captions, comprising revised versions of the raw captions, equal the combined total of Task 1 and Task 2 captions.
+Shaded regions indicate annotations generated by Mixtral-Small-Instruct, while solid regions correspond to annotations from Mixtral-Nemo-Instruct.
+The lower output of Mixtral-Small-Instruct is attributed to its larger model size and reduced overall throughput.

 Rooted in NAIP, the dataset's images cover the majority of the continental United States and parts of Hawaii.
 We surveyed the dataset and plotted the caption density by county, as shown in \cref{fig: caption_density}, to provide a better understanding of the dataset's coverage and geographical distribution.
 Although the dataset covers most of the United States, some regions, such as Southern Mississippi and Northern Oregon, exhibit low or zero caption density.
 This is because the dataset was generated by sampling NAIP images based on their capture dates.
 For some regions, few NAIP images are available within the dataset's date range (August 1, 2021, to November 26, 2022), resulting in low caption density.